Code-Institute-Submissions/breathe-MS2/README.md

     * [Media](#media)
     * [Acknowledgements](#acknowledgements)

+---

 ## User Experience
  This website will target a wide range of people that are looking for different things from this website; some will want it for stres reduction, others to enhance their concentration and performance, while some may just want to take a few minutes to relax.
-The main focus of this site will be to get them started with their breathing exercise of choice so there won't be a lot of content to take away from that.
+The main focus of this site will be to get them started with their breathing exercise of choice so this will be the focus of the site.

-### The Strategy Plane
-This project was created to show the skills I have acquired in Javascript and jQuery since completing my MS1 and to provide all users a means of taking a time out from their hectic lives to focus on their breathing for a set amount of time.

-The site will have different breathing techniques available to the users, each with a brief description of the practise and its benefits.
-This website will have a simple interface and will be easy for the user to interact with to make their selection.

-After they choose their breathing method and the time they wish to practise for, they will begin and the counting for inhalation and exhalation will be displayed on the screen.

-// Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.
+---

 ### User Stories

 - As a user, I want to understand the use of the website straight away.